This vignette dives into the

 ;

-this function finds the method the matches the arguments used for
+this function finds the method that matches the arguments used for

 dispatch and calls it with the arguments supplied to the generic.